 Tax Problems: Information on IRS Problems & Solutions

 Every year millions of people run into trouble with the IRS.
-You may have unpaid taxes or unfiled returns, you may be facing an audit or a garnishment, or you may have received notices from the IRS.
+You may have unpaid taxes or unfiled returns, you may not be able to afford your tax bill, you may be facing an audit or a garnishment, or you may have received notices from the IRS.
 Regardless of your tax problem, there is a resolution.
 The IRS is willing to work with most taxpayers, and a licensed tax professional can help you deal with the IRS and negotiate an agreement.
 Here’s a look at the most common tax problems.
 Follow the links to learn more.

 Do you have unpaid taxes?
 The best option is to pay the balance in full, but if you can’t afford to do that, the IRS has a variety of options.
 Depending on how much you owe and your current financial situation, you may be able to set up a payment plan or pay less than the total balance.
 In some cases, you can even get your account labeled as currently not collectible where the IRS temporarily suspends all collection activity.

 When you have unpaid taxes, a tax lien is one of the first significant steps the IRS takes against you.
 A tax lien is a legal claim to your assets.
 For instance, if you have a car loan, the lender has a lien against your vehicle.
 When the IRS files a Notice of Federal Tax Lien, that alerts creditors that the IRS has a legal claim against your property.
 At this point, the IRS is not taking your property yet.
 Traditionally, tax liens show up on your credit report, but as of 2018, the three major credit bureaus removed tax liens from consumer credit reports.
 However, tax liens are still public records.
 Creditors or others can find out about your tax liens by contacting the IRS Centralized Lien Unit.
 To remove a tax lien and avoid further collection activity, you should contact the IRS to make arrangements as soon as possible.